 Your business may still be quite small and financially vulnerable, but delegating work you need help with is the best decision you can make.

 Here are the steps to take when hiring your first virtual assistant.

 1. Look for the right person

-As a project manager, I’ve hired multiple types of virtual assistants for different jobs.
+As a project manager, I’ve hired multiple types of virtual assistants for different clients and companies.
 I like to focus on the type of person I’m looking for, versus only sharing the details of what the job entails.

 No matter how flexible and casual your small business is, finding the right person is essential for both you and the freelancer to have clear expectations.

 Note the work hours and any other requirements — do they need to own a smart phone, have access to email on the go, make deliveries or use certain software?